Highway Authority Not Responsible for Catastrophic M25 Lorry Crash

 The Court acknowledged that highway authorities should anticipate mistakes being made by careless drivers and that errant vehicles straying onto the verge whilst the roadworks were in progress was a likely event.
 It was not, however, persuaded that the lorry driver’s actions in braking hard and steering sharply to his offside amounted to ordinary use of the highway.
 The unprecedented circumstances of the accident represented an extreme and rare occurrence which went beyond the normal run of events that the highway authority could be expected to foresee.

-COVID-19 Whistleblower Succeeds in Automatic Unfair Dismissal Claim
+Waitress Accused of Stealing from the Till Succeeds in Unfair Dismissal Claim